The world’s leading publication for data science, AI, and ML professionals.

 Let us consider the example of major oil companies.

-They regularly publish sustainability reports and press releases that highlight their commitment to environmental protection.
+They regularly publish sustainability reports and press releases highlighting their commitment to environmental protection.

-The data at our disposal consists of these pdf documents available on their websites.
+The data at our disposal consists of these pdf documents on their websites.

 Sentiment Analysis vs. CO2 emissions from reports – (Image by Author)